Chipsterjulien/gwmpd/README.md

 * the backend which written in Go.
 It communicates with mpd and web GUI
 * the frontend which written in JS (vuejs)

+__Be careful.
+Actually, there is NO security between gui and the REST API so make local test__ __DO NOT expose REST API on internet !__

 ## Dependencies
 * go
 * gin